zayminpaing/mail/README.md

 fromEmail = sender's email
-fromPassword = sender's password subject = email's subject contentPath = file path to email content (shoule be .txt file) contentFilename = name of the .txt file of content maillistPath = file path to receivers' email list (shoule be .txt file) (the path should use "/") maillistFilename = name of the .txt file of receivers' email list (the emails should be comma seperated in the .txt file)
+fromPassword = sender's password subject = email's subject contentPath = file path to email content (shoule be .txt file) (the path should use "/") contentFilename = name of the .txt file of content maillistPath = file path to receivers' email list (shoule be .txt file) (the path should use "/") maillistFilename = name of the .txt file of receivers' email list (the emails should be comma seperated in the .txt file)